Categorizing Technical Skills when Evaluating a Candidate (or yourself)

 This is where a person can show a commitment to their craft.
 Can a person show that they are continuing to grow and improve their skills beyond their current job requirements?
 Hopefully they can show this.
 Now not everyone needs to have a huge list of certifications, but at the least they can show that they are reading books and/or following technical blogs from relevant software vendors.

-These categories are focussed on software developers, but they can be adapted to project management or other technical fields.
+These categories are focused on software developers, but they can be adapted to project management or other technical fields.
 Take a step back and evaluate yourself or others more broadly.

 Glen Pennington